-Blazer & Trousers Suit Tailored blazer and tailored trousers Tailored 2 or 3 piece suit, and tailored trousers or skirt.
-Trousers Suit that have pronounced external stitching and/or rivets are considered to be jeans and are not allowed Skirts and Dresses Tailored skirts and dresses must be of reasonable length i.e. no longer than mid-calf and not short enough to be judged inappropriate.
-Just above the knee should be set as a minimum length guide Shirt/Top A Shirt, Blouse, or top appropriate for office dress which must not be excessively tight or revealing Shoes Shoes with heels no higher than 4cm, and must be closed toe Tie A tie or bow tie can be worn with a collared shirt
+Blazer & Trousers Tailored blazer and tailored trousers

+Suit Tailored 2 or 3 piece suit, and tailored trousers or skirt.

+Trousers that have pronounced external stitching and/or rivets are considered to be jeans and are not allowed longer than mid-calf and not short enough to be judged inappropriate.
+Just above the knee should be set as a minimum length guide not be excessively tight or revealing